LokiFawkes/crab-doas/README.md

 Currently displaying the MIT license in the LICENSE file.
 Not sure if MIT or BSD is more appropriate.

 Currently not distributing a binary, so it shouldn't matter too much, despite Rust not having a stable ABI for dynamic linking.

+# Testing after build
+In order to test the binary, because it's a setuid program, you must make the owner `root:root` and set `u+s` with chmod, allowing it to run itself as root at least on Linux.
+Special bits can do different things on different systems.